 This Rust-oleum option I found at Home Depot is a fantastic value for under $20.
 I used it for both these chairs and was really happy with it.
 I will say that I think the Rust-oleum paint shows brushstrokes a bit more than the leading chalk-style paint.
 Their color selection is also quite limited, but I haven’t found that to be much of a problem.

-Grab a good quality brush (I like Purdy) and plan to coat your piece with at least two coats of paint.
+Grab a good quality brush (you can try my favorite brush for painting furniture, and I also like Purdy brushes) and plan to paint your piece with at least two coats of paint.
 I also like to slightly thin down my first coat of paint with a bit of water.
 You can paint from the can, but if you add water, do this in a separate container.
 I find that adding water 1 teaspoon at a time to about a 1/2 cup of paint works well.
 Choose a consistency you like, but know that if it gets too thin, your first coat won’t do much to cover that original finish.

 Tip: Your brushstrokes WILL show, so paint in a methodical manner.
 I went horizontally on the rounded spindles of the chair, and vertically on the flat spindles.

 I also flipped my chairs upside down and painted all the underneath areas first.

 Here’s a glimpse at what I aim for with a first coat:

 After both coats are dry (I prefer to wait several hours between coats and then let the piece dry overnight before distressing, but just check your paint can and follow directions) you can begin distressing.
 Find my tips on distressing chalk paint here.